stefets/stefets/README.md

-### I maintain three repositories to make live music; two of them depends on https://github.com/mididings/mididings a well maintained version of github.com/dsacre/mididings
+# I maintain three repositories to make live music
+### Two of them depends on https://github.com/mididings/mididings a well maintained version of the abandonned github.com/dsacre/mididings

 ⚡ live-config which is my main entry point for live performance, a bash script that generate my fatty script for mididings and start the engine.